 🪷 ᜃᜇᜒ / 林嘉蓮

-Carielyn’s practice is central to her self-expression—places where she can create, recreate, destroy and regenerate; where she can write and rewrite herself and the stories for which she’s a conduit.
+Carielyn’s writing and videopoetry practice is central to her self-expression—places where she can create, recreate, destroy and regenerate; where she can write and rewrite herself and the stories for which she is a conduit.
+Their work explores themes of radical nostalgia, ritual, and folklore through critical diasporic perspectives.
+Their work explores notions of conjuring hidden worlds, cracking open the ancestral bone to suck the marrow of identity, desire, and myth.

 Carielyn’s ancestral roots are in the archipelago of the so-called Philippines and Kowloon, Hong Kong.
 She currently lives, studies, works and treads respectfully on unceded Burramattagal on Dharug country.